The Marvelous Land Of Oz

 194

-be helped now" answered the Tin Woodman, throwing down the big
+cannot be helped now" answered the Tin Woodman, throwing down

-the roof.
-"But it may be one more reason why it is necessary for
+upon the roof.
+"But it may be one more reason why it is

 remarked: